Music Server Placement and the influence of Network Cable and Switches

 Update April 2018

-I think I now have a handle on why the sound worsened with every switch that was added: it’s not a degradation of the stream itself (which should not be possible) but probably an effect of power supply noise that finds its way into susceptible sections of the Meridian components or even other components in the system connected to them.
+A potential explanation for the worsening of sound with the addition of each network switch (and its switched power supply) may be that it is not a degradation of the stream itself (which should not be possible) but more likely an effect of power supply noise that finds its way into susceptible sections of the Meridian components or other components in the system connected to them.